quicknir/reveal_wise_enum/example.md

 ### Globals
  - I've never looked at a codebase and thought: gee, this has fewer globals than it should
- - Nothing in this talk is an endorsement of using lots of globals
+ - This talk is not an endorsement of using lots of globals
- - Try to overcome your global addiction.
-Or at least do globals in private, not at your desk
+ - Try to overcome your global addiction
  - Still have uses:
    - Logging
    - Intrusive performance profiling
    - Polymorphic factories
+   - Dealing with someone else's globals!

 <aside class="notes">
   All of the examples of useful logging have good excuses: